Kaveks/TKINTER/README.md

-# Make Apps with General User Interface with python tkinter
+# Make Apps with Graphical
+User Interface with python tkinter